To-Fujita/Dialog_Boxes_for_HTML/README.md

 # Dialog_Boxes_for_HTML

 ## 1. Description:
  The dialog element is now available in HTML 5.2.
 Then, I had tyied to create some samples for dialog boxes.
 The samples are included display the informations, input the data, read and write the files and to create the menu.
-The dialog element is supported by Chrome and Microsoft Edge.
+The dialog element is supported by Chrome and Microsoft Edge, as of June 2021.
 I hope this article will help to beginners for programming.

 ## 2. Demo: